ajimeneo/dataproc-bigdata/README.md

 **Second**: Putting all main agents ( nifi, elasticsearch, kibana, zeppelin) working together to ingest and extract meaning from the traffic data of the city of Santander

+The complete architecture flow will be as follows

 ## What is Google Cloud Dataproc